lucaong/minisearch/README.md

   { id: 1, title: 'Moby Dick', text: 'Call me Ishmael.
-Some years ago...' }, { id: 2, title: 'Zen and the Art of Motorcycle Maintenance', text: 'I can see by my watch...' }, { id: 3, title: 'Neuromancer', text: 'The sky above the port was...' },
+Some years ago...' }, { id: 2, title: 'Zen and the Art of Motorcycle Maintenance', text: 'I can see by my watch...' }, { id: 3, title: 'Neuromancer', text: 'The sky above the port was...' }, { id: 4, title: 'Zen and the Art of Archery', text: 'At first sight it must seem...' },
   // ...and more
 ]